julelang/manual/src/compiler/compiler-optimizations.md

 - Eliminates dead structs.
 - Eliminates dead traits.
 These traits are not implemented by any alive struct.
 - Eliminates dead functions.
+- Eliminates followed statements of the return statement.

 ## Optimization Levels